Tax Articles

 A prepaid expense describes a payment made in advance of the benefit of a service or receipt of something.
 The potential advantage of a prepaid expense is the opportunity for a taxpayer to bring forward the recognition of a deduction into a sooner income year and...

-The tax law defines trading stock as including anything produced, manufactured or acquired that is held for the purposes of manufacture, sale or exchange in the ordinary course of business.
-Essentially, it is the trading items of a business.
-Examples of trading stock...
+Division 70 of the ITAA 1997 outlines the tax treatment of trading stock.
+Section 70-10 ITAA 1997 defines trading stock as including anything produced, manufactured or acquired that is held for the purposes of manufacture, sale or exchange in the ordinary course of...

 Non commercial losses